 Base Elevation: 4,464’

-14 lifts including 3 high speed quads and 6 triples
+14 lifts including 3 high speed quads, 1 Six-Pack and 5 triples

 Whitefish Terrain Parks and Night Skiing Friday & Saturday and certain holiday weeks